IBM/adv-def-text/README.md

 ## Introduction

-This is an implementation for the paper: Grey-box Adversarial Attack and Defence for Text.
+This is an implementation for the paper: "Grey-box Adversarial Attack and Defence for Text".
 The paper is currently submitted to EMNLP'20.

 ## Run training and test